Moligrafi001/Orange-Auth/Documentation.md

 ```lua
 local OrangeAuth = loadstring(game:HttpGet("https://raw.githubusercontent.com/Moligrafi001/Orange-Auth/refs/heads/main/Auth.lua", true))()
 ```
-> **Note:** Paste this in the top of your script.
+Paste this in the top of your script.
+It works with any UI Library.
+> [!NOTE]

-This will set up the library.
-Make sure you won't use the `local OrangeAuth`.
+> Make sure you won't use the `local OrangeAuth` again after you setting up this

 ### Settings
 ```lua